Palazzo di Propaganda Fide: Description

 The facade over the Piazza di Spagna is by Bernini.
-A plaque above the doorway displays the coat of arms of Urban VIII, with Barbarini bees, Papal tiara and keys.
+A plaque above the doorway displays the coat of arms of Urban VIII, with Barberini bees, Papal tiara and keys.

 The façade facing via di Propaganda, that Borromini completed in 1662 is a masterpiece of Baroque architecture.
 Composed of pilasters, and alternating concave and convex curves in the windows design, it is one of the most famous examples of Italian Baroque architecture.

 His first designs for the façade on the Via di Propaganda Fide had five bays but he expanded this to seven.
 The central bay is a concave curve and accommodates the main entry into the college courtyard and complex, with the entrance to the chapel to the left and to the college to the right.
 The façade is dominated by the giant pilasters that originally supported a balustrade above the narrow entablature but later extensions obliterated the balustrade.
-The central bay of the façade is a concave curve with angled pies at its edges, perhaps in recognition that this façade would always be seen at an oblique angle because of the narrowness of the street.
+The central bay of the façade is a concave curve with angled pilasters at its edges, perhaps in recognition that this façade would always be seen at an oblique angle because of the narrowness of the street.
 On the outside, a ridge marks the separation between the ground floor and piano nobile.